The 10 Best Substrate for Planted Tanks 2021, A Buying Guide

 Types of Substrate

 Gravel is the top choice and most common aquarium substrate type.
 Gravels with different sizes, shapes, and colors are available in the market.
 Aquarium owners usually choose standard gravels for their aquariums as the substrate because it is relatively easy to clean and requires less cleaning.

 Gravel as a substrate is useable for all aquariums and suitable for all kinds of aquatic species.
 You can use gravel substrate for freshwater, planted, and saltwater aquariums.
 Gravels are not easy to breakdown or soften, thus easy to handle.
 Gravel can beautify your aquarium perfectly, adding natural flavors.

 The second popular choice for aquarium substrate is sand.
 If you keep bottom-dweller fish like Kuhli loach, it is better to use sand as a substrate.
 These species enjoy burrowing the sand layer, and a sand substrate would be the perfect playground for them.

 Clay type sands are suitable for planted aquariums.
-There are many substrates in the market labeled for planted aquariums (usually laterite or vermiculite) for growing live plants.
+Many substrates in the market are labeled for planted aquariums (usually laterite or vermiculite) for growing live plants.
 Those are nothing but particular types of sand and clay mixtures.

-Sometimes people use a combination of gravel and sand, keeping gravel at the upper layer.
+Sometimes people use a combination of gravel and sand, keeping stone at the upper layer.
 Cleaning the sand substrate is a little tricky task.
-However, we don’t discourage beginners from having sand as an aquarium substrate; only they have to gather some knowledge of maintaining it.
+However, we don’t discourage beginners from having sand as an aquarium substrate; only they have to maintain it.